-The 2D data in fig. 1.3(a) and 1.3(b) comprised of four clusters and uniformly distributed background is used to demonstrate the two sampling strategies.
-In both cases the same number of cuts were used but the data driven method places most of the cuts over the clusters [see fig. 1.3(b)].
-For a quantitative performance assessment a data set of ten normal distributions with arbitrary shapes (5000 points each) were defined in fifty dimensions.
-When the data-driven strategy is used, the distribution of the number of points in a cell is much more compact and their average value is much lower [fig. 1.3(c)].
-As a consequence, the data driven strategy yields more efficient k-NN queries for complex data sets.
-For more uniformly distributed data sets the data-driven method converges to the original LSH method.
+The two-dimensional data in Figure 3b and 3b comprised of four clusters and uniformly distributed background, is used to demonstrate the two sampling strategies.
+In both cases the same number of cuts were used but the data driven method places most of the cuts over the clusters (Figure 3b).
+For a quantitative performance assessment a data set of ten normal distributions with arbitrary shapes (5000 points each) were defined in 50 dimensions.
+When the data driven strategy is used, the distribution of the number of points in a cell is much more compact and their average value is much lower (Figure 3c).
+As a consequence, the data driven strategy yields more efficient k-nearest neighbor queries for complex data sets.